 Thank you for coming to this space!
-Being a neurodivergent person has had its ups-and-downs.

 My goal in working with you is to be your guide in the following ways: